gatsbyjs/gatsby/docs/docs/building-with-components.md

 building sites with Gatsby.
 Gatsby is built to behave almost exactly like a normal React application.

-The following model shows how data from a source can be queried by GraphQL for use inside components:
+The following model shows how data from a source can be queried by GraphQL for use inside components in the process of building a Gatsby site:

 <LayerModel initialLayer="View" />